 Day 15: VANCOUVER

-A fun impression for your last day (optional) would be a float plane crossing from Victoria Inner Harbour to downtown Vancouver, or the Vancouver airport.
+A fun impression for the last day of your western Canada round trip would be an optional float plane crossing from Victoria Inner Harbour to downtown Vancouver, or the Vancouver airport.
 The normal land- and water way includes the scenic Marine Drive to the ferry terminal and a 90 minute crossing back to the mainland.
 In Vancouver the guide takes you on an orientation tour with Canada Place, Gastown, Chinatown, Stanley Park and time for last minute shopping and restaurants along busy Robson Street.

 Day 16: Transfer to the airport.